We help you make investments that matter. Here are the details.

 How does CoPower work?

-CoPower’s team of experts work with clean energy firms to identify clean energy or energy efficiency projects that generate steady, predictable revenue streams by either selling clean power or by reducing energy consumption.
+CoPower’s team of experts work with clean energy firms to identify clean energy or energy efficiency projects that generate, or are expected to generate steady, predictable revenue streams by either selling clean power or by reducing energy consumption.
 We run a robust due diligence process before making loans that financially enable the projects.

-CoPower pools these loans into green investment products, like our flagship Green Bonds, that make it easy for investors to participate in these opportunities.
+CoPower pools these loans into green investment products, like our flagship Green Bonds, that make it easy for investors of all sizes to participate in these opportunities.
 Revenues from the projects are used to pay back CoPower investors over time, with interest.
 Investors can monitor their financial performance and impact using CoPower’s online platform.
-Please consult our Green Bond Offering Memorandum for details on our standard due diligence processes.
+Please consult our Green Bond Offering Memorandum dated May 11, 2018 for details on our standard due diligence processes.

 Browse our site to learn about the types of investment products we offer and some of the projects we’ve financed to date.
 An investor account is required to view full product offering details.
 Click the Get Started button to create an account.